pepmartinez/express-wiretap/README.md

 ```

 # Notes
-* the wire log is not pitch-perfect: it is not a full log attached to the soket.
+* The wire log is not pitch-perfect: it is not a full log attached to the socket.
 For example, any `100-continue` exchange is not shown
-* if the reqs are marked with an id (such as when using [express-request-id](https://www.npmjs.com/package/express-request-id)) the id is included in the log
+* If the reqs are marked with an id (such as when using [express-request-id](https://www.npmjs.com/package/express-request-id)) the id is included in the log